TimeTravelerFromNow/blog-rails-intro/example_configs/README.md

 ## Unicorn setup

+### Unicorn config

-Here's an example unicorn configuration which should be placed in the server's rails app user at ~/app/shared/config/unicorn.conf.rb
+Here's an example unicorn configuration which should be placed in the server's rails app shared config directory

-../unicorn.conf.rb
+`curl https://raw.githubusercontent.com/timetravelerfromnow/blog-rails-intro/refs/heads/main/example_configs/unicorn.conf.rb > ~/app/shared/config/unicorn.conf.rb`

+### Unicorn system service

-Unicorn as a systemd service, create this at /etc/systemd/system/blog-rails-intro.service
+Unicorn as a systemd service, create this in your server, rename to the app name.

-../unicorn.service

-systemd services dont allow variables, so edit as needed (replace blog-rails-intro with your app's name).
-Dont try achieving this with variables.
+`curl https://raw.githubusercontent.com/timetravelerfromnow/blog-rails-intro/refs/heads/main/example_configs/unicorn.service > /etc/systemd/system/blog-rails-intro.service`

+Manually replace `blog-rails-intro` with your app name Double check `ExecStart=/usr/share/rvm/bin/rvm` is set to your ruby version manager's executable.
+You can check the executable path in the server with `which rvm` or `which rbenv`

 Then test the process starts and stops:
-`APP_NAME=blog-rails-intro`
 `systemctl daemon-reload`
-`systemctl start $APP_NAME`
+`systemctl start blog-rails-intro`
-`systemctl stop $APP_NAME`
+`systemctl stop blog-rails-intro`
-`systemctl restart $APP_NAME`
+`systemctl restart blog-rails-intro`
 Enable on boot
-`systemctl enable $APP_NAME`
+`systemctl enable blog-rails-intro`

+### Unicorn rack 3 incompatibility

+with Rails version >7.1 which uses Rack 3, unicorn may fail and error (check your logs shared/logs).
+Follow similar steps as above to switch your ruby webserver to `puma` or manually add support by monkeypatching
+`/home/blog-rails-intro/app/current/vendor/bundle/ruby/3.3.0/gems/unicorn-6.1.0/lib/unicorn/http_response.rb`
+Wont go into detail on this issue

 ## Nginx

+Create a nginx sites-available file named the same as your rails app

+`curl https://raw.githubusercontent.com/timetravelerfromnow/blog-rails-intro/refs/heads/main/example_configs/nginx-rails-site > /etc/nginx/sites-available/blog-rails-intro`

-copy nginx-rails-site into the server at /etc/nginx/sites-available/blog-rails-intro then symbol link it to sites enabled like so
+Edit it to use your app name.
+Then obtain a domain, set DNS records to your server ip.
+Edit the nginx file to use your domain instead of `example.com`, then symbol link it to sites enabled like so.

 `ln -s /etc/nginx/sites-available/blog-rails-intro /etc/nginx/sites-enabled/blog-rails-intro`

-If you need to delete it, delete the symbol linked enable file then delete the file in `/etc/nginx/sites-available`
+`systemctl reload nginx`

+Give the root user permissions to read /home/blog-rails-live so nginx can read unicorn.sock and assets

+`chmod 755 /home/blog-rails-intro`

 ## rbenv